 Well, it was time to continue this project and decorate the plain shed for spring and summer!

-And I knew just the thing I wanted to add this year… a rustic vertical Garden Shed sign with easy flowerbed edging.
-Enhanced with plenty of rusty junk for garden art of course!
+And I knew just the thing I wanted to add this year… a rustic vertical sign for the garden shed, along with another way to create easy flower bed edging.
+With plenty of rusty junk for garden art of course!

 Read the entire Save The Shed series HERE